Jul 11, 2025

 This graduate course will include an in-depth study of race, ethnicity and class, and their evolving impact upon the U.S. criminal justice system, as well as the system’s impact on minorities, the poor, and their communities.
 A major focus of this course will be a critical examination and analysis of how race, ethnicity, and class have impacted the nature, content, and quality of justice that is rendered within the nation.
 One major purpose of our study is to provide students with an opportunity to gain sophisticated understanding of the inequities that minorities experience within our system of justice and in the wider community.
 Students will learn to critically assess significant research concerning race, ethnicity and class and the criminal justice system, and understand the practical applications of this research.

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

 • CJ 09600 - Independent Study

-Credits: 1 to 6
+Credits: 1 TO 6

 • CJ 09601 - Master’s Thesis In Criminal Justice I